forwards/surveys-public/survey-forms/useR2018/privacy_policy.md

 results, but only in forms that minimise risk of personal identification.
 This means presenting aggregate summaries (as for example in this blog post [Mapping useRs](http://forwards.github.io/blog/2017/01/13/mapping-users/) blog post) or modifying the data to achieve at least 3-anonymity (as for the `useR2016` data published in the [**forwards**](https://CRAN.R-project.org/package=forwards) package.

+#### Other forms

+Data collected in other forms will not be published or shared with third parties.